ambercamilleri/Predictive-Modeling/README.md

 - Forward, Backward, and Stepwise Multiple Regressions
 - Ridge & Lassso (not using some - 2, I think - non-numeric variables)
 - Explore relationships by creating correlation table and linear regressions

+### Airbnb_RF_Boosting:
+- Tried predicting with price > 500 but RMSE was coming out to be huge with all the tree techniques
+- Predicted for price < 500 and RMSE is coming ~77.
+- Tried with different depths, aplha values , sizes and important variables